scipy/scipy/doc/source/dev/contributor/debugging_linalg_issues.rst

     $ update-alternatives --config libblas.so.3
     $ update-alternatives --config liblapack.so.3

-Which will open a menu in the terminal with all available libraries to choose from.
+which will open a menu in the terminal with all available libraries to choose from.
 Because the interface and available options are likely to vary across distros, we link here to `the Debian documentation for BLAS/LAPACK switching
 <https://wiki.debian.org/DebianScience/LinearAlgebraLibraries>`__ and avoid